CSCI150-LAB01/Meet_in_the_Middle/application/rotue_info/meeting_routes.md

       ```

 ## Get Meeting Invites
-Get a list of meetings the user has been invited to.
+Get a list of meetings the user has been invited to.\
+**NOTE:** Meeting Id is required, NOT the meeting invite ID
 - **Method**: <span style="color:lightgreen">GET</span>
 - **Route**: <span style="color:lightgreen">/user/get-meeting-invite/:userId</span>
 - **Body**: